 Around the world, families struggle to survive when oppressed and persecuted for their faith.
-With a global increase in the persecution of Christians, this initiative seeks out opportunities to provide immediate relief to families who have been persecuted and even displaced from their homes for their faith.
+With a global increase in the persecution of Christians, Operation Blessing’s Aid the Persecuted initiative seeks out opportunities to provide immediate relief to families who have been persecuted, and even displaced from their homes, for their faith.
 The program also empowers churches in nations where they are ostracized, restricted and suppressed.
-By using local churches as the delivery method for strategic aid such as mosquito nets, Operation Blessing empowers believers to be accepted and admired in the midst of oppressive environments.
+By using local churches as the delivery method for strategic aid, Operation Blessing empowers believers to be accepted and admired in the midst of oppressive environments.

 The key areas we are currently working in: